Bastorx/react-coverflow2/README.md

 }
 ```

-You can easely overwrite style propreties.
+You can easely overwrite style properties.

 ## Major Update

 * Since 1.0.0 : react-coverflow-X is replace to reactjs-coverflow in the style.
-* Since 2.0.0 : translateX proprety can be a string (px, %... are supported),
+* Since 2.0.0 : translateX property can be a string (px, %... are supported),
 	elements of the coverflow doesn't move, it's the entire coverflow whom moves.
 	Increase of perf.